-36. STAR Credit for New Homeowners
+38. STAR Credit for New Homeowners

-Citation: Section 606(eee) Credit Type: Refundable
+Citation: Section 606(eee)

-Effective Date: Effective for taxable years beginning on or after January 1,
+Effective Date: Effective for taxable years beginning on or after January 1, 2016.
 Description: Taxpayers purchasing a primary residence in the State who qualify for the STAR exemption may claim a refundable credit equal to the STAR tax savings attributable to the exemption.
 Beginning with the 2016-2017 assessment rolls, the current STAR exemption program will be closed to new applicants.
 Current recipients of STAR exemptions will be permitted to keep those exemptions as long as they continue to own their current homes, but once their homes are transferred to new owners, the new owners would transfer to the new income tax credit.
 Current STAR recipients will also have the option of giving up their STAR exemptions if they wish to receive the income tax credit instead, but they would be under no obligation to do so.
 New owners who wish to receive advance payment of the credit must apply to the Tax Department by July 1st.
 By September 15th, the Tax Commissioner will determine eligibility for the STAR credit and will mail an advance payment of the credit by September 30th or as soon as practicable.
 The Commissioner will notify school districts at least 30 days prior to the levy of school district taxes to place a statement on the tax bill regarding the credit amount.
 Taxpayers who qualify for the credit, but do not apply for an advance payment by July 1st may submit a claim at a later time.
+Data Sources: New York State Division of the Budget

-37. STAR Credit for New York City Residents
+39. STAR Credit for New York City Residents

-Citation: Section 606(eee) Credit Type: Refundable
+Citation: Section 606(eee)

-Description: Resident taxpayers in New York City whose incomes are \$250,000 or less may claim a refundable School Tax Relief "Fixed Amount" Credit in the amount of \$125 for married taxpayers filing jointly and \$62.50 for all others.
+Effective Date: Effective for taxable years beginning on or after January 1, 2016 Description: Resident taxpayers in New York City whose incomes are \$250,000 or less may claim a refundable School Tax Relief "Fixed Amount" Credit in the amount of \$125 for married taxpayers filing jointly and \$62.50 for all others.
 Effective for taxable years beginning on or after January 1, 2017, the credit is expanded to include a refundable "rate reduction amount".
 City residents whose incomes are \$500,000 or less who previously received the benefit of lower New York City personal income tax rates are instead eligible to receive this equivalent state income tax credit.
+Data Sources: New York State Division of the Budget

-38. Employer Compensation Expense Program Wage Credit
+40. Employer Compensation Expense Program Wage Credit